-In all cases, the numbers of each record of a data file must be separated by white space (one or more blanks or tabs) unless a format specifier is provided by the using option.
-This white space divides each record into columns.
-However, whitespace inside a pair of double quotes is ignored when counting columns, so the following datafile line has three columns:
+The individual records on a single line of data must be separated by white space (one or more blanks or tabs) a special field separator character is is specified by the set datafile command.
+A single field may itself contain white space characters if the entire field is enclosed in a pair of double quotes, or if a field separator other than white space is in effect.
+Whitespace inside a pair of double quotes is ignored when counting columns, so the following datafile line has three columns:

+'''

 1.0 "second column" 3.0

+'''